BtbN/FFmpeg-Builds/README.md

 ### Release Retention Policy

-- The last build of each month is kept for two years.
+- The last "autobuild-\*" tag of each month is kept for two years.
-- The last 14 daily builds are kept.
+- The last 14 daily "autobuild-\*" tags are kept.

 ## Package List